 In Maths and English, the children are taught in mixed ability groups.
 Some children may receive 1:1 or small group support from a support assistant.
 The children's learning in other subjects is integrated into a topic approach, although where possible the children are applying skills they have learned in English and Maths.
-The curriculum is differentiated and, while we encourage independence, children may be supported by resources or staff.
+The curriculum is not differentiated however outcomes are reflected by a child's capabilities and, while we encourage independence, children may be supported by resources or staff.
 Methods of recording may be adapted, prompt sheets given or extra visual aids used.